richzhang/PerceptualSimilarity/README.md

 - `p0,p1`: two distorted patches
 - `judge`: human judgments - 0 if all preferred p0, 1 if all humans preferred p1

-**(2) JND)** - Contained in `jnd` subdirectory.
-Evaluators were presented with two patches - a reference and a distorted - for a limited time.
+**(2) JND** Evaluators were presented with two patches - a reference and a distorted - for a limited time.
 They were asked if the patches were the same (identically) or different.

 Each set contains 3 human evaluations/example.
 - `val/traditional` [4.8k pairs]